YaolingYang/SparsePainter/README.md

 ``cd SparsePainter``
 ``make``

-You can remove lines 10-12 of Makefile when you compile SparsePainter for newer versions, since armadillo has already been installed during your first installation.
+To update the newer version of SparsePainter, you can remove lines 10-12 of Makefile, since armadillo has already been installed during your initial installation.

 # Dependencies